All Products

 def call(self, text: str, timeout_millis=None)

 Returns binary audio data if ResultCallback is not specified.
-Otherwise, returns None.
+Otherwise, it returns None.

-When creating a SpeechSynthesizer instance, there are two cases:
+When you create a SpeechSynthesizer instance, two scenarios are possible:

-• ResultCallback is not specified: The call method blocks the current thread until speech synthesis is complete and returns the binary audio data.
-For usage, see Synchronous call.
+• If you do not specify a ResultCallback, the call method blocks the current thread until speech synthesis is complete and returns the binary audio data.
+For more information, see non-streaming call.

-• ResultCallback is specified: The call method immediately returns None, and the speech synthesis result is returned through the on_data method of the ResultCallback interface.
-For usage, see Asynchronous invocation.
+• If you specify a ResultCallback, the call method immediately returns None.
+The speech synthesis result is returned through the on_data method of the ResultCallback interface.
+For more information, see unidirectional streaming call.

 Important